dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 Usain Bolt doesn't look behind him, he only looks at the clock because he isn't racing the other runners, he is racing only himself.
 It is the other runners who measure themselves against him.
 In the same way compensation benchmarking is always behind.
 All benchmarking is an imperfect science but compensation figures are collected annually by large HR consulting firms and then sold in the next budget/compensation cycle.
 This means the data is already stale when you get it.

 Enterprises all say they want the best people, yet they attempt to benchmark their compensation to the average of year-old stale data.
-The true A players get offered jobs elsewhere and leave, and the enterprise is left with average players at average compensation.
+True A players get offered jobs elsewhere and leave, and the enterprise is left with **average players at average compensation** - exactly what the process is designed to produce.

 ### 5. Security